Less is More: Data-Efficient Adaptation for Controllable Text-to-Video Generation

 \begin{itemize} \item \textbf{Single-Step Fidelity (SSF) Score:} The average per-prompt cosine similarity between the original backbone's and the adapted checkpoint's embeddings.
 This measures adherence to the original model's semantic priors.
 A score near 1.0 indicates minimal semantic change, while a low score signifies a major shift.

 \item \textbf{Single-Step Fréchet Distance (SS-FD):} The Fréchet Distance between the full embedding distributions of the original backbone and the adapted checkpoint.
 This measures holistic distributional divergence.
-A high score indicates a significant shift in the model's output distribution away from the original.
+A high score indicates a significant shift in the model's output distribution away from the original. \end{itemize}

-\item \textbf{Baseline Calculation:} To establish a baseline for inherent variance, we compute these metrics by comparing the original T2V backbone against itself, using only different random seeds.
+To establish a baseline for inherent variance, we compute these metrics by comparing the original T2V backbone against itself using only different random seeds.
 This baseline captures minimal, non-deterministic drift.
-An adapted checkpoint is thus considered to have minimal backbone change if its SSF score and SS-FD score is comparable to this baseline value. \end{itemize}
+An adapted checkpoint is thus considered to have minimal backbone change if its SSF and SS-FD scores are comparable to this baseline value.

 \textbf{Quantifying Dataset Complexity via Drift Rate.} The FEP metrics enable us to quantify dataset complexity by its impact on the model.
 We define the Distributional Drift Rate ($\mathcal{V}_{\text{drift}}$) as the rate of change in our FEP metrics: $\mathcal{V}_{\text{drift}} = \delta(\text{SS-FD}) / \delta(\text{steps})$.
 A low-complexity dataset (e.g., our 2D primitives) exhibits a low $\mathcal{V}_{\text{drift}}$.
 Conversely, a high-complexity dataset (e.g., photorealistic scenes) induces a high $\mathcal{V}_{\text{drift}}$.
 This metric thus provides a quantitative measure of dataset complexity by reflecting the magnitude of change it induces in the backbone.